A solid transfer and extras package, but Au Hasard Balthazar is a masterpiece that deserves an updated edition with a wider range of commentary.

 A film about history that avoids it entirely.
 Not out of cowardice or lack of nerve, but because the head-on acknowledgement of Europe’s long 20th century is quite simply too painful.

-A prison-escape film as work of transcendental art, A Man Escaped is a great movie as well as an ideal introduction to the work of Robert Bresson.
+A Man Escaped is a great movie as well as an ideal introduction to the work of Robert Bresson.

 I’m totally willing to admit, at the outset, the possibility that any of my favorite 10 below may decline in estimation over time.